Antennas, Antenna Cables, Wireless Products: Technical Articles

 1. Pull-out Strength:

 • This term refers to the force required to detach the connector from the cable.
-It is a measure of how well the connector is attached to the cable and how much force it can withstand before becoming detached.
+It measures how well the connector is attached to the cable and how much force it can withstand before detaching.

 2. Connector Retention Strength: